Occupational Safety and Health

 Spreading understanding of our daily safety and health standards

-Based on the idea that understanding and practicing proper conduct everyday will help prevent work and traffic accidents, we implement yearly e-learning programs to enhance employee familiarity with our daily safety and health standards.
-In fiscal 2021, this program was held three times for all employees in Japan, with an average participation rate of 94%.
-For those who are unable to attend a course, training materials are provided individually.
-To further the understanding of employees, supplementary explanations are provided for questions with low percentages of correct answers on the course understanding confirmation tests.
+Based on the idea that understanding and practicing proper conduct every day will help prevent work and traffic accidents, we implement yearly e-learning programs to enhance employee familiarity with our daily safety and health standards.
+In fiscal 2022, these programs were held three times for all employees in Japan with an average participation rate of 98%.
+The participation rate for the third session was 100%.
+For those who do not complete the programs, training materials are provided individually.
+To facilitate understanding, supplementary explanations are provided for questions with low percentages of correct answers on the program content comprehension confirmation tests.
 We will continue these efforts to make sure that all employees have acquired the necessary knowledge about safety and health to prevent work and traffic accidents.

 Health training (courses for emergency first aid and AEDs)

 In order to properly administer first aid in the event of an emergency, it is essential to learn and acquire first aid knowledge and skills regularly.
-We believe it is imperative to train as many potential bystanders as possible, and we have achieved this goal by providing on-demand training to 20% of the personnel in each building and area at our main Japan sites.
+At our major locations in Japan, we are working to make sure that at least 20% of the personnel in each building or area is adequately trained.

 Safety activities